 Chapman was a writer and star across every series of Monty Python, including the last one when his writing partner John Cleese quit the show.

-Eccentric and unorthodox, he fit the mould of hellraiser in the grand tradition of Oliver Reed.
+Eccentric and unorthodox, he fit the mould in the grand tradition of hellraiser Oliver Reed.
 But like Reed, he was naturally shy and retiring—prone to bouts of introspection, but with a wild box of fireworks ready to erupt within.

 He was good mates with The Who’s drummer Keith Moon and, until Chapman stopped drinking in 1975, was famous for his crazy behaviour (crawling around on the floor at major events and gnawing at womens’ shoes etc.)